petejayhuang/minto-app/README.md

 #DONE

+- delete product
+- fixed: repeated products in the FEED products response
 - improve FB login button
 - separate get first set of products, and then get more products
 - validation on input to be number